 - Images & Graphics: Make sure only stock images are used or images that you have created.
 DO NOT rely on author images taken from Google.
 This could cost you a lot of money because of copyright infringement.
 Specify the format you will accept and size.

 - Head Shot & Bio: Get a bio from the author and specify what should be included.
 The number of words in the bio, links in the bio, headshot image dimensions, etc.

 - Submission Guidelines: How will they submit the article to you.
 (HTML, Google Doc, Word Doc, etc.)

 Both guest post options will require some investment of time and money on your part to accomplish your goals.

 Help Is Near

-Here is an article for you to learn why hiring a marketing firm for your small business might be the right move.
-These techniques can be accomplished by motivated individual business owners or a small staff, but will most certainly require both time and money to be utilized effectively.
-With that in mind we created a free business resource to help you create more effective leads for your sales team.
+These techniques can be accomplished by motivated individual business owners or a small staff, but will most certainly require both time and money to be effective.
+With that in mind, we created a free business resource to help you create more effective leads for your sales team.
 Download a copy of “The 30 Greatest Tips, Tricks and Ideas” today to learn more about these strategies and many more available to you.
-Either way as the statistics in this article show, you need a strong digital strategy to remain competitive now and in the future.
+Either way, as the statistics in this article show, you need a strong digital strategy to remain competitive now and in the future.

 Bill is the CEO and Founder of InTouch Marketing.
 Bill drives the vision and direction of InTouch except when England's playing in a soccer tournament, because everything stops!